nczmoo/dcs100/readme.md

-    x reels caption not poulating with wins x repair armor not automatically being drunk when armor is at 0 x theres not enough contrast between armor bar bg and when its empty
+    x reels caption not poulating with wins x repair armor not automatically being drunk when armor is at 0 x theres not enough contrast between armor bar bg and when its empty x grace if you die (50% gold instead of 100% gold) x flash health bar when you're hit  (did shake instead)

     checkboxes look weird
     sound
     music

-    grace if you die (50% gold instead of 100% gold)

     ART
         replace enter and exit buttons with forward and backward images
-        key icon needs to be brighter (barely visible on store) flash health bar when you're hit
-    be able to unlock more lines
+        key icon needs to be brighter (barely visible on store) be able to unlock more lines
     implement all drawn monsters